nchavez1/classes/class-03/README.md

 1. First, create an observable notebook.

-Then download and work with GeoJSON data from the USGS earthquake feed.
+2. Then download and work with GeoJSON data from the USGS earthquake feed.

-2. Load data into a workbook cell with pure (modern) JavaScript:
+    You can load data into a workbook cell with pure (modern) JavaScript:

         quakes = {
             let response = await fetch('https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/1.0_week.geojson');